 Popularized by US Senator Elizabeth Warren in her 2005 book “All Your Worth: The Ultimate Lifetime Money Plan”, the 50/30/20 budgeting rule has been a game-changing tool for millions of people.

-The main principle behind 50/30/20 Rule concept is that you don’t need complex, highly detailed spreadsheets to master your finances.
+The main principle behind 50/30/20 Rule concept is that you don’t need complex, highly detailed spreadsheets to master and support your finances.
 Oppositely, 50/30/20 Rule of budgeting offers a simple but effective rule of thumb to manage your money: divide your monthly after-tax income into needs (50%), wants (30%), and savings (20%).
 What is personal finance?
 This no longer needs to be a confusing question when you get your budget under control.

 While this strategy does not go into so much detail, it is a great way to start structuring your spending, improve your money habits, highlight unnecessary expenses, pay down debt, and save more.
 So, how do you get started?